Marcelo Gallardo: Personal life

-Gallardo has four sons from his marriage to his high-school sweetheart, Geraldine La Rosa; one is River Plate footballer Nahuel Gallardo.
+Gallardo has four sons from his marriage to his high-school sweetheart, Geraldine La Rosa; one is Delfín footballer Nahuel Gallardo.
+Another son is Instituto player Matías Gallardo.
 He had little interest in football during his early years, and preferred flying kites.
-Gallardo said that he was a San Lorenzo de Almagro fan before turning to River Plate, influenced by his mother's family.
+Gallardo said that he was a San Lorenzo fan before turning to River Plate, influenced by his mother's family.

 During his playing and early coaching years, Gallardo was nicknamed el Muñeco ("the doll").
 His teammates started calling him that during the early 1990s, when he was one of the squad's youngest members.
 Gallardo's successful tenure coaching River Plate earned him the nickname Napoleon from fans and the press.